floatdrop/plugin-jsx/readme.md

 > JSX loader plugin for [jspm](https://jspm.io)

-This plugin will translate JSX templates to JS and executes them (like coffee-script or es6).
+This plugin will translate JSX templates to JS.

 To use it you should install it with jspm: